Esperanza Spalding: Influences

 Spalding was mentored by Thara Memory.
 She has cited jazz bassists Ron Carter and Dave Holland as important influences on her music—Carter for the orchestration of his playing and Holland for the way his compositional method complements his personal style.
 She has described the saxophone player Wayne Shorter, and singer-songwriter Milton Nascimento, as heroes.
-She has also mentioned her preference for the music of Brazil.

 Spalding has said she loves fusion music and was influenced by a "wonderful arc that started 40 years ago [in 2008] where people kept incorporating modern sounds into their music."
-Spalding, who has expressed a desire to be judged for her musicianship rather than sex appeal, believes that female musicians must take responsibility to avoid oversexualizing themselves.
+Spalding, who has expressed a desire to be judged for her musicianship rather than sex appeal, believes that in general, female musicians should try and present themselves in a strictly professional manner.
 In addition, to write original music, musicians must read and stay informed about the world.
 She has said she models her career on those of Madonna and Ornette Coleman, and also cited Joni Mitchell as a major musical inspiration.
 Spalding says that her mom was and will always be her role model.